sazzad114/KinectEmulator/readme.txt

 	2.KinectAudioReader: This project display the audio data using KinectAudioRecorder.
 Build the project and get the KinectAudioDisplay.exe from 			KinectAudioDisplay described later.

-	3.KinectAudioDisplay: Sample application for showing the change of source and beam information with time using the previously stored dta using 		KinectAudioRecorder.
+	3.KinectAudioDisplay: Sample application for showing the change of source and beam information with time using the previously stored data using KinectAudioRecorder.
 Build the project and move the .exe to the same directory as the KinectAudioReader and execute the KinectAudioDisplay.exe.